juliusross1/Accessible-LaTeX-Thesis-Template/README.md

 ### TikZ and xypic mathematical formulae

 It is most accessible if you write your equations using usual LaTeX commands.
-If you have a complicated or non-standard equation for which you need to use tikz (this is likely not to happen often) you might prefer to include it as follows so that equation numbering works.
+If you have a complicated or non-standard equation for which you need to use tikz (this is likely not to happen often) you might prefer to include it as follows so that equation numbering works (but this seems pretty non-standard so I recommend doing this are infrequently as possible and expect things to break)

 ```
 \begin{equation}